 Summary: Poetics

-Probably written around 335 BC, Aristotle's Poetics is a work that has profoundly shaped the Western view of art.
-Aristotle's definition of art as imitation has been the subject of much debate, as has his conception of tragedy as a form of purification (catharsis).
+Probably written around 335 BC, Aristotle's Poetics is a work that has profoundly shaped the Western understanding of art.
+Aristotle's definition of art as imitation has sparked considerable debate, as has his conception of tragedy as a form of emotional purification (catharsis).

 Other works: Physics Metaphysics Nicomachean Ethics On the Soul

-The subject of this treatise is the poetic art itself, its species, the effect proper to each of them.
-The work is intended to be not only descriptive, but prescriptive: it sets out how to compose the fable if poetic composition is to be beautiful
+The subject of this treatise is poetic art itself: its forms, its species, and the effects proper to each.
+The work is intended to be not merely descriptive but also prescriptive: it sets out how the fable should be composed if poetic composition is to be beautiful

 1.

 It is here that Aristotle gives his famous definition of art as imitation (mimesis).
-The various arts are distinguished from one another by this essential character: either they imitate differently, or they imitate different things.
+The various arts are distinguished from one another by this essential characteristic: either they imitate in different ways, or they imitate different things.

-For example, painting imitates by drawing, singing by voice; dancers imitate by rhythms and movements characters, passions and actions.
+For example, painting imitates through drawing, singing through the voice; dancers imitate characters, passions, and actions through rhythm and movement.

-Aristotle notes that there is no name that designates the art that imitates in general through language, and that would group together both Socrates' dialogues and poet's verses, i.e. philosophy, poetry, literature...
+Aristotle observes that there is no single term that designates the art of imitation in language in general—one that would encompass both Socratic dialogues and poets' verses, that is, philosophy, poetry, and literature.

-On the other hand, imitation can improve, preserve or depreciate the object imitated.
-Thus, while tragedy represents the superior man (through the depth and gravity of feeling it displays), comedy pokes fun at men's foibles and delights in depicting men as inferior to what they actually are.
+On the other hand, imitation can elevate, preserve, or debase the object it imitates.
+Thus, while tragedy represents the superior man (through the depth and gravity of the emotions it portrays), comedy ridicules human weaknesses and delights in depicting men as inferior to what they actually are.

-Imitating is natural to men, and their skill in it surpasses that of animals.
-It is from this process that their first knowledge comes.
-And imitation is not only a source of knowledge, but also of pleasure.
-Aristotle notes, for example, the apparent paradox that we are repulsed by the sight of a corpse, but we take pleasure in seeing it depicted in a painting, for example in a war scene.
+Imitation is natural to man, and his skill in it surpasses that of animals.
+It is through this process that his first knowledge arises.
+Moreover, imitation is not only a source of knowledge but also of pleasure.
+Aristotle observes, for instance, the apparent paradox that while we are repelled by the sight of a corpse, we take pleasure in seeing it depicted in a painting—for example, in a war scene.

-However, it is not always as an imitation that a work is appreciated: it may also be appreciated for its colours, the technique employed in making it, or any other reason.
+However, a work is not always appreciated purely as an imitation: it may also be valued for its colours, the technique employed in its creation, or for other reasons.

 Aristotle defines comedy as the imitation of men of inferior moral quality

-2, but above all we find his famous definition of tragedy, as purification (catharsis).
-Indeed, insofar as it suscitates pity and fear, it operates the purgation proper to such emotions
+2. Yet, above all, we find his renowned definition of tragedy as purification (catharsis).
+For, insofar as it arouses pity and fear, it brings about the purgation proper to such emotions

 3.

-The spectacle is only incidental in art, for the power of tragedy subsists even without a contest or actors
+The spectacle, Aristotle adds, is only incidental to art, for the power of tragedy endures even without a contest or actors

 Aristotle then turns to the notion of beauty.
-What makes one thing beautiful, and not such and such another?
+What makes one thing beautiful and another not?
 What is beauty?

-This depends for Aristotle on two essential characters: extent and order.
-Indeed, Aristotle notes that a beautiful animal can be neither extremely small nor extremely large
+For Aristotle, this depends on two essential characteristics: magnitude and order.
+He observes that a beautiful animal can be neither excessively small nor excessively large

-(for in that case, we do not embrace it with our gaze
+(for in that case, it escapes our gaze

 5).

-Aristotle applies this principle in art and takes the example of the fable.
-Similarly, a fable must, in order to be appreciated, have a certain length.
-If it is too long, the memory will not be able to retain it.
+Aristotle applies this principle to art, using the example of the fable.
+Similarly, a fable must have a certain length to be appreciated.
+If it is too long, the memory fails to retain it.

-There must therefore be a certain unity in a fable.
-A fable that is too long loses its coherence and ends up boring the viewer.
-The right length is that which allows a sequence of events that follow one another according to plausibility or necessity to take the hero from misfortune to happiness or from happiness to misfortune
+A fable must, therefore, possess a certain unity.
+A fable that is too long loses coherence and ultimately bores the viewer.
+The proper length is one that allows a sequence of events, following one another according to plausibility or necessity, to carry the hero from misfortune to happiness—or from happiness to misfortune

 6.

-Aristotle calls this consistency unity of action.
-A successful play is one in which no part can be subtracted without upsetting the whole.
+Aristotle calls this coherence unity of action.
+A successful play is one in which no part can be removed without disturbing the whole.

-The poet differs from the historian in that he does not seek to recount things as they happened but as they might happen.
-It is this, and not the fact that one expresses himself in prose and the other in verse, that allows us to distinguish them (indeed, we could put the work of a historian like Herodotus into verse, it would still be history).
+The poet differs from the historian in that he does not seek to recount events as they happened, but as they might happen.
+It is this distinction—and not the fact that one writes in prose and the other in verse—that sets them apart.
+(Indeed, if we were to render a historian's work, such as that of Herodotus, into verse, it would remain history.)

-This makes it possible to hierarchise these two disciplines:
+This distinction allows us to rank these two disciplines:

-So poetry is more philosophical and of a higher character than history, because poetry rather tells the general, history the particular 7.
+So poetry is more philosophical and of a higher nature than history, for poetry expresses the universal, while history recounts the particular 7.

-Some criteria can be proposed for judging the quality of a fable.
-Thus, for example, a fable is successful when the succession of episodes is determined by plausibility or necessity.
+Certain criteria can be proposed for judging the quality of a fable.
+For instance, a fable is successful when the succession of episodes is determined by plausibility or necessity.

-Also, when the thread of the narrative experiences twists and turns, namely the reversal of the action in the opposite direction
+Equally, when the thread of the narrative features twists and turns—namely the reversal of the action in the opposite direction

 8.

-Aristotle now focuses on the tragedy.
-What is a successful tragedy?
-How can it be made to produce its proper effect (fear and pity)?
+Aristotle now turns his attention to the tragedy.
+What makes a tragedy successful?
+How can it produce its proper effects—fear and pity?

-The traditional fables must be respected (Oedipus must kill his father), but the poet must make judicious use of the data of tradition
+), but the poet must make judicious use of the inherited material

 10.

-11, and both must be done properly yet it is always necessary to triumph equally over the two difficulties
+11. Both must be crafted properly—yet it is always necessary to triumph over both challenges equally

 12.

-He lists the five criticisms that can be made of a play, and generally of a work of art: it is impossible, implausible, unnecessarily mean, contradictory, or contrary to the requirements of art.
+Finally, Aristotle enumerates the five types of criticism that can be levelled against a play—or indeed any work of art: that it is impossible, implausible, needlessly base, contradictory, or contrary to the principles of art.

 1 Poetics, 1, 1447a